HuttonWilliam/lubuntu-system-tools/README.md

 ## 📜 License

-This architecture is deployed and open-sourced under the terms of the **MIT License**.
+This architecture is deployed and open-sourced under the terms of the **GNU General Public License v3.0 (GPLv3)**.

 ---